All Episodes

 Because I haven't found a way to actually express what I'm talking about.

-Everywhere I go, the question I get from uh Republicans is who I think the nominee is going to be.
+Everywhere I go, the question I get from Republicans is who I think the nominee is going to be.

 Which is okay.

-I mean, it's a natural thing to be interested in, and I am too, but I just to me that's not even 40% of what people ought to be interested in.
+But I just, to me, that's not even 40% of what people ought to be interested in.

 And I've got to find a way to explain to people what I mean by this.

-Now crucially important that is.
+Now, crucially important, that is.

-I mean, I'm not I'm not denying that.
+I mean, I'm not denying that.

 But that's all anybody ever asks me.